 I tell you, I have never had a problem with this cake, but here are a few pointers to help your cake come out well:

 Do not overcook!
-It will make the cake too dry, which may cause cracks and also you might have a hard time removing it from the waxed paper.
+It will make the cake too dry, which may cause cracks and also you might have a hard time removing it from the parchment paper.
 Be precise with your cooking time.
 Get to know your oven.
-If you are cooking on waxed paper, you can trim the edges with a pair of kitchen shears.
+If you are cooking on parchment paper, you can trim the edges with a pair of kitchen shears.
 It straightens out the edges nicely which helps with presentation anyway, and makes it much easier to remove!
-Alternatively, I think you could probably use a Silpat mat, although I have actually never done this.
-I’ll give it a try next time and see how I like it compared to my waxed paper method.
+Alternatively, I think you could probably use a Silpat mat (or other silicon mat), although I have actually never done this.
+I’ll give it a try next time and see how I like it compared to my parchment paper method.

 Act quickly!
 You want to make sure to roll the cake up initially while still warm so that it cools with a natural curve.
 That will also help prevent cracks.